-- Interpret the definition of "gross income" in Section 1 of the Income Tax Act (as it applies to residents and non-residents) and determine the taxability of a receipt and the nature of such receipt. - o Identify special inclusions in gross income. - o Identify certain specific exemptions contained in section 10 of the Income Tax - Determine the income tax deductibility of different forms of expenditure in carrying on a trade (the "general deduction formula" in section 11(a)). - Determine the availability of selected special capital and other allowances are available to taxpayers and in what circumstances such deductions are available (in terms of sections 11 and 12C). - Determine "income" and "taxable income". - Identify a small business corporation for income tax purposes and discuss the various tax concessions that are available to such entities (including the provisions of section 12E). - Determine the circumstances in which an individual or corporate would be liable for capital gains tax on the disposal of selected assets (in terms of the eighth schedule to the Act). - o Determine the Value-Added Tax implications of certain selected transactions. - Discuss certain anti-avoidance provisions contained in sections 7, 23 and 80A-L, 103(2) & (5), and their applicability to individuals in the context of tax planning and tax avoidance.
+- Interpret the definition of "gross income" in Section 1 of the Income Tax Act (as it applies to residents and non-residents) and determine the taxability of a receipt and the nature of such receipt. - Identify special inclusions in gross income. - Identify certain specific exemptions contained in section 10 of the Income Tax - o Determine the income tax deductibility of different forms of expenditure in carrying on a trade (the "general deduction formula" in section 11(a)). - Determine the availability of selected special capital and other allowances are available to taxpayers and in what circumstances such deductions are available (in terms of sections 11 and 11A). - Determine "income" and "taxable income". - o Identify a small business corporation for income tax purposes and discuss the various tax concessions that are available to such entities. - Determine the circumstances in which an individual or corporate would be liable for capital gains tax on the disposal of selected assets (in terms of the eighth schedule to the Act). - o Apply relevant provisions of the Tax Administration Act.

-- Discuss the applicability and effect of the provisions of sections 7 and 25B on the use of trusts in estate planning. - Discuss the incidence of donations tax as contemplated in sections 54 to 56 of the Act.
+- Discuss certain anti-avoidance provisions contained in sections 7, 23 and 80A-L, 103(2) & (5), and their applicability to individuals in the context of tax planning and tax avoidance. - Discuss the applicability and effect of the provisions of sections 7 and 25B on the use of trusts in estate planning. - Discuss the incidence of donations tax as contemplated in sections 54 to 56, and 7C of the Act.